swent-epfl/public/bootcamp/deliverables/README.md

 The Bootcamp consists of three milestones, each one with its own set of deliverables and its own deadline:

-- [B1: Environment setup and getting started with Android](B1/README.md) should be completed latest by the end of Fri, 11.09.2026
+- [B1: Environment setup and getting started with Android](B1/README.md) &ndash; aim to complete latest by the end of Fri, 11.09.2026
-- [B2: Building a ToDo app](B2/README.md) should be completed latest by the end of Thu, 17.09.2026
+- [B2: Building a ToDo app](B2/README.md) &ndash; aim to complete by the end of Thu, 17.09.2026
-- [B3: Third-party APIs and test coverage](B3/README.md) should be completed latest by the end of Wed, 23.09.2026
+- [B3: Third-party APIs and test coverage](B3/README.md) &ndash; aim to complete latest by the end of Wed, 23.09.2026

 These deadlines are there to help you pace yourself; nothing needs to be turned in.
-If you finish a milestones earlier, just start working on the next one.
-B1 and B2 ship in your template from day one; B3 arrives later in the same repo, with the same workflow.
-If you finish one milestone early, edit `BOOTCAMP_PART` (see below) and start the next.
+If you finish a milestone earlier, just start working on the next one.
+B1 and B2 ship in your template from day one; B3 arrives later in the **same** repo via a `template/B3` → `main` pull request (same `main` branch, same `BOOTCAMP_PART` workflow).
+If you finish one milestone early, edit `BOOTCAMP_PART` (see below) and start the next once that milestone’s material is in your repo.

 The steps you follow as you complete the three milestones will guide you from the basics to more advanced concepts of Android development.
 Good luck, and happy coding!